-In a memo marked "Please Do Not Share This List With the Press" but obtained by Roll Call
+In a memo marked "Please Do Not Share This List With the Press" but obtained last week by Roll Call,

-last week, the Democratic Congressional Campaign Committee named the 17 Republican-held seats they are targeting.
-Among those on the list were such narrow 2012 winners as Republican Reps.
+the Democratic Congressional Campaign Committee named the 17 Republican-held seats it is targeting.
+Among them were such narrow 2012 winners as Reps.
 Mike Coffman of Colorado, Lee Terry of Nebraska, and Mike Fitzpatrick of Pennsylvania.

 But this strategy depends on Democrats winning everything they target and Republicans picking up nothing.
 That means, as House editor David Wasserman of the Cook Political Report said, "There's basically no margin of error for House Democrats."

 These include the two closest races in the nation last year: North Carolina's 7th District and Arizona's 2nd, in which Republicans David Rouzer and Martha McSally will square off in rematches with Democratic Reps.
-Mike McIntyre and Ron Barber.
+Mike McIntyre and Ron Barbe, respectively.

 Even though Murphy has voted "the right way" in conservative eyes by supporting delays in the Obamacare mandate for both businesses and individuals, his vote against repeal of Obamacare is expected to be a major issue for any Republican opponent.

-For open seats, there is always greater competition and more "switcheroos" than attempting to dislodge incumbents.
-So far, there are 14 seats with no incumbents — five Democratic-held seats and nine Republican-held seats.
+For open seats, there always is greater competition and more "switcheroos" than attempting to dislodge incumbents.
+So far, there are 14 seats without incumbents — five Democratic-held seats and nine Republican-held seats.

 John Gizzi is chief political columnist and White House correspondent for Newsmax.